championshuttler/portfolio/_posts/2018-12-31-2018-building-a-binary-package-using-dpkg-buildpackage.markdown

 ## Conclusion

 Congratulations, you have learned how to use the dpkg-buildpackage workflow and structure to build a binary package!
 However this only concludes the beginning of your journey.
 In the next blog, let's have a look at how we can package a C application, and introduce you to `debhelper`.

+Thanks for reading.
+Cheers!!

+I code at <a href="https://github.com/championshuttler" target="blank">@championshuttler</a> and tweet at <a href="https://twitter.com/idkHTML" target="blank">@idkHTML</a>.
+Let me know if you need any help.